AWSCloudClub-PrithviNarayanCampus/30_days_AWS_basic_content_series/day_1/README.md

 Cloud computing is the delivery of computing services like servers, storage, databases, networking, software analytics, and intelligence-over the internet, often on a pay-to-go basis.
 Instead of storing data and running applications on local devices or servers, users access these resources remotely through the internet.

-Before understanding what is cloud computing is lets dig a bit about what servers are.
+Before understanding what cloud computing is lets dig a bit about what servers are.
 What is a server.
 A server is a computer or program that provides services to other computers, called clients.
 It can refer to a physical machine or a software program.
 Servers are designed to handle requests from multiple clients simultaneously, making resources like files, applications, and data accessible to many users.